BraveCake/MinecraftPlugins/README.md

 ## UnlimitedEnchantments
 A plugins that removes enchantment limitations so players can have any enchantment on any enchantable item for instance you can have various protection enchantments on a single armor that's usually not possible without creative mode.

+## PersonalKeepInventory
+A plugins that gives each player the option to keep their items or xp after death thorugh a simple command /ki <option>.

 ## Credits
 + Saber#1295